This course is delivered by Kingston School of Art (the new name from September 2017).

 Kingston School of Art has its roots in the studio-based approach of Britain's art school system (the original School of Art was founded in the 1890s).

-Today, most of your learning still takes place in our specialist studios.
-Each subject area has its own fully equipped studio, where you take part in classes, tutorials and critical reviews with fellow students.
+Today, for most courses, learning still takes place in our specialist studios, each subject area having its own fully-equipped studio, where you take part in classes, tutorials and critical reviews with fellow students.
 This strong studio culture also ensures regular interaction between students and tutors.

 Our excellent reputation means that industry leaders regularly visit our student shows to see the best of the new talent.

-Where is the Faculty based?
-Most students in the Faculty are based at the University's Knights Park campus, with courses from the School of Surveying and Planning based at Penrhyn Road campus.
-Our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.
+Where is Kingston School of Art based?
+Kingston School of Art is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.

 Dr Henry Bond is a writer and a photographer.
 In the late 1990s and early 2000s, Henry contributed fashion editorial stories to The Face, Self Service, Purple and Nova.
 Publications include Lacan at the Scene (The MIT Press, 2009), What Gets You Through the Day (London: Art Data/Lavie, 2002) and Point and Shoot (Ostfildern: Cantz, 2000).